mturley/PhraseCards/docs/fspec/fspec.md

 1. The user will come to the home page which will display snippets of the game and a login/sign up prompt.
 2. The user can sign up in which they are prompted with a window asking to provide their email address, a password, and perhaps other information.
 3. The user can then login and will then be brought to the lobby.
-4. The lobby page will present a list of their online friends, a button to join a random game, create a room with their friends, view their past games, or a leaderboard of the community's favorite madlibs stories.
+4. The lobby page will present a list of their online friends, a button to join a random game, create a room with their friends, or view their past gamess.
 5. Pressing the create room buttom will prompt the user to invite friends to his room and have a button to search for a game/players if the room isn't full or a button to start the game.
 6. After pressing the search for game/players buttons, the room will wait while the search commences for potential joiners.
 7. When the game starts the players will see a page where those present will appear in a list, a chat window, and a line for them to make their story.
 The Card Czar will begin at random and the game will commence.